 The information on the number of patients is based on the target population in statutory health insurance (SHI).

 The G-BA takes into account the patient numbers stated in the pharmaceutical company's dossier, which are, however, fraught with uncertainties.
-Uncertainties include, in particular, a possibly different prevalence in the meantime compared to the prevalence used in 2018, the potential enrolment of patients with chronic kidney disease not related to type 2 diabetes mellitus and the potential enrolment of patients without albuminuria.
+Uncertainties include, in particular, a possibly different prevalence in the meantime compared to the prevalence used in 2018, the potential enrolment of patients with chronic kidney disease not related to type 2 diabetes mellitus and the potential enrolment of patients with an eGFR < 25 ml/min/1.73m2 in whom treatment with finerenone should not be started.